-$$MU = d(TU)/dQ$$
+$$MU = d(TU) / dQ$$

 The relationship between total utility and marginal utility has been put forward by Jevons.
 Marginal utility can be positive, negative or zero.
-The marginal utility will be positive as total utility increases due to the consumption of additional units of a good.
+The marginal utility will be positive as total utility increases due to the consumption of additional units of good.
 The marginal utility will be zero when total utility is maximum.
 As total utility falls by consuming additional units of a good, then marginal utility will be negative.
 The table 1 shows the relation between marginal utility and total utility.
 As first apple is consumed total utility is 12 utils.

-total utility and marginal utility

 Total utility increases to 20, when second apple is consumed.
-Total utility further increases to 24 by consuming third apple.
-As fourth apple is consumed total utiliy remains at 24 utils but declined to 20 utils, when fifth apple is consumed.
+Total utility further increasesto24 by consuming third apple.
+As fourth apple is consumed total utility remains at 24 utils but declined to 20 utils, when fifth apple is consumed.
 Total utility goes on increasing as more and more units of a good are consumed but upto a limit.
 Marginal utility is positive and declining during the consumption of three apples when total utility is increasing.
 Marginal utility is zero during the consumption of fourth apple when total utility is maximum.
-By consuming fifth apple, total utility starts declining and marginal utility becomes negative i.e-4.
-The figure 1 shows the relationship between total utility and marginal utility, part (A)
+By consuming fifth apple, total utility starts declining and marginal utility becomes negative i.e 4.

+The figure 1

-shows total utility curve i.e. TU and part (B) shows marginal utility curve i.e. MU.
-In part (A) and part (B), units of good are shown on OX axis and utility on OY axis.
+total utility curve i.e. TU and part (B) shows marginal utility curve i.e. MU.
+In part (A)and part (B), units of good are shown on OX axis and utility on OY axis.
 At point F, where total utility is increasing, marginal utility is positive and declining.
 At point T, total utility is maximum and marginal .1 is zero.
-At point K, total utility is declining and marginal utility is negative.
+At point K, total utility is declining and marginalutility is negative.